hyryel/com.unity.multiplayer.docs/mppm/dedicated-server/multiplayer-role.md

 ---
 id: multiplayer-role
-title: Assign virtual players to a multiplayer role
+title: Assign Virtual Players to a multiplayer role
-description: Learn how to use the dedicated server package to assign virtual players to a multiplayer role.
+description: Learn how to use the dedicated server package to assign Virtual Players to a multiplayer role.
 ---

 Install the [Dedicated Server package](https://docs.unity3d.com/Packages/com.unity.dedicated-server@1.0/manual/index.html) with Multiplayer Play Mode to switch players between the server and client role without a script.